IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 4\. **Create a Subscription**
 A subscription is created for the operator and is responsible for upgrades of IBM Licensing Operator when needed.

 a.
 Make sure that the `GLOBAL_CATALOG_NAMESPACE` variable has the global catalog namespace value.
-The global gatalog namespace was retrievev in step 2a.
+The global catalog namespace was retrieved in step 2a.

 b.
 Create the **Subscription** using the following command: